metaist/duil.js/CONTRIBUTING.md

 You've successfully made a release.

 ### Post-Release Version Bump
-Update `package.json` and add a `-dev` to the release so that future builds indicate that this is the snapshot version and not a released version.
+Update `package.json` and add a `-dev` to the `version` field to indicate that this is now the snapshot version and not a released version.